HomeGuides

 Search by Date

 • gg/mm/yyyy[since]: this query will search for flows from the selected date until today.
-For example, entering 18/12/2023 [since] will retrieve all results from December 18th up to the current date.
+For example, entering 18/12/2024 [since] will retrieve all results from December 18th up to the current date.

 • gg/mm/yyyy[until]: this query will search for flows up to the selected date.
-For example, entering 20/12/2023 [until] will retrieve all results up to December 20th.
+For example, entering 20/12/2024 [until] will retrieve all results up to December 20th.

-Search by Status
+Search by Integrity Status

-• error[status]: this query will search for all flows having Integrity Status ERROR.
+• error[status]: this query will search for all flows having Integrity Status Error.

-• running[status]: this query will search for all flows having Integrity Status RUNNING.
+• running[status]: this query will search for all flows having Integrity Status Running.

-Search by Business Status
+Search by DataFlow Status

 For more details refer to sections Dataflow Inquiry and Setting Cut-offs.

-Search by Flow Source
+Search by Source

-Search by Attribute Value
+Search by Attribute

 As an alternative, you can start typing an attribute in the Search field and the autocomplete function will propose the value starting with the typed letters.